Allegheny-Computer-Science-100-01-F2018/cs100f2018-lab7-starter/README.md

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 7 in Computer Science 100.

- Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the requirements for the assignment, thus causing a &#x2714; to instead appear in the commit logs.

 ## Introduction